Recent developments in mathematical aspects of relativistic fluids: New formulation of the relativistic Euler equations: null structures and regularity properties

 \begin{remark} Equations \eqref{E:New_formulation_wave} are wave equations sourced by terms depending on vorticity and entropy which reduce to a system of the form \eqref{E:Prototype_wave_equation} in the irrotational case. \end{remark}

-When the fluid is irrotational, this new formulation reduces to the equations found by Christodoulou in his work on shock formation for the relativistic Euler equations \cite{Christodoulou-Book-2007}.
-In this case, the equations are essentially the equations for the fluid potential\footnote{More precisely, a once-differentiated form of \eqref{E:Wave_equation_fluid_potential}, see Footnote \ref{FN:Irrotational_differentiated}.} derived in Section \ref{S:Irrotational_flows}.
-Theorem \ref{T:New_formulation} is a generalization of a similar new formulation of the classical compressible Euler equations (with entropy and vorticity) found by Luk and Speck \cite{Luk-Speck-2020,Luk-Speck-2018,Luk-Speck-2021-arxiv,Speck-2019}.
+When the fluid is irrotational, this new formulation reduces to the equations found by \cite{Christodoulou-Book-2007} in his work on shock formation for the relativistic Euler equations.
+In this case, the equations are essentially the equations for the fluid potential\footnote{More precisely, a once-differentiated form of \eqref{E:Wave_equation_fluid_potential}, see Footnote \ref{FN:Irrotational_differentiated}.} derived in Sect.~\ref{S:Irrotational_flows}.
+Theorem \ref{T:New_formulation} is a generalization of a similar new formulation of the classical compressible Euler equations (with entropy and vorticity) found by \cite{Luk-Speck-2020,Luk-Speck-2018,Luk-Speck-2024,Speck-2019}.

 It is important to stress that \emph{Theorem \ref{T:New_formulation} should not be taken for granted, i.e., as a simple addition on top of the formulations found in the simpler settings of irrotational or classical fluids.} This is because the structures uncovered by Christodoulou and Luk and Speck in those cases are \emph{unstable under perturbations,} in the sense that even the smallest change in a numerical factor or coefficient would prevent the exact cancellations needed for the equations of Theorem \ref{T:New_formulation} to hold.